Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 WRC

-Elite motorsport never stands still.
-World Rally Championship is entering a new era, adapting fast and making changes, here’s everything you need to know about WRC 2024.
+Elite motorsport never stands still and the World Rally Championship is entering a new era as four champions compete for top honors.
+Here's everything you need to know about WRC 2025.

 By Paul Keith